Hunter Enoch, bass-baritone

-As a member of Seattle Opera’s 2012-2013 Young Artist Program, he sang Il Cavaliere di Belfiore in Un Giorno di Regno, and participated in their Viva Verdi gala.
-Other training includes: the Emerging Artist program at Virginia Opera where he sang the roles of Moralès in Carmen and Wig Maker in Ariadne auf Naxos in 2014, Chautauqua Opera as a Studio Artist in 2012, and the Studio Artist program at Wolf Trap Opera in 2010 and 2011.
+Other training includes Seattle Opera’s 2012-2013 Young Artist Program, where he sang Il Cavaliere di Belfiore in Un Giorno di Regno; the Emerging Artist program at Virginia Opera where he sang the roles of Moralès and Wig Maker in Ariadne auf Naxos in 2014; Chautauqua Opera as a Studio Artist in 2012; and the Studio Artist program at Wolf Trap Opera in 2010 and 2011.
 He earned his Bachelor of Music and Master of Music from University of Cincinnati’s College-Conservatory of Music.
-Hunter is a semifinalist in the Metropolitan National Council Auditions, and is the recipient of the Sullivan Foundation’s Career Development Award.
+Mr. Enoch has appeared as a semifinalist in the Metropolitan National Council Auditions, and is the recipient of the Sullivan Foundation’s Career Development Award.

 "Toreador Song" from CARMEN - Bizet